-A cookie is an inoffensive text file saved on your browser when you visit almost any website.
-The goal of a cookie is allowing the website to remember your visit when you browse that page again.
-Many people are unaware of it, but cookies have been used for around 20 years, since the first World Wide Web browsers were created.
+A cookie is a harmless text file that is stored on your browser when you visit almost any website.
+The purpose of the cookie is for the website to be able to remember your visit when you return to that page.
+Although many people are unaware of the fact, cookies have been used for 20 years, since the first World Wide Web browser was released.

 What is NOT a cookie?

-It is not a virus, or a Trojan, a worm, spam, spyware, and it does not open pop-up windows.
+It is not a virus, trojan, worm, spam, spyware, and it does not open pop-up windows.

-Cookies do not usually save sensitive information about you like credit cards or bank details, photographs, your ID, or personal information, etc. They save technical data about personal preferences, customisation of content, etc.
+Cookies do not usually store sensitive information about you, such as credit cards or bank details, photographs, your ID or personal information, etc. The data they store is of a technical nature, and it relates to personal preferences, content customisation, etc.

-The web server does not associate you as a person to your web browser.
-In fact, if you usually browse using Internet Explorer and then you go to the same website using Firefox or Chrome, you will see that the website does not realise that you are the same person because the association is with the browser, not the person using it.
+The web server does not associate you to a person and, instead, it sees you as your web browser.
+In fact, if you usually browse with Internet Explorer and try browsing the same website with Firefox or Chrome you will see that the web does not realise that you are the same person because it is actually associating details to the browser and not the person.

 What types of cookies are there?

-- Technical cookies: These are the most elementary ones and their purpose, among other things, is to find out if a human or an automated application is browsing, when an anonymous user is browsing and when a registered user is browsing.
-These are key tasks for the operation of any dynamic website.
+Technical cookies: These are the most basic cookies and allow, among other things, to know when a human or a computerised application is browsing, when an anonymous user or registered user are browsing, and perform basic tasks to operate any dynamic website.

-- Analytics cookies: These cookies compile information on the type of browsing taking place, the most-used sections, products browsed, usage time band, language, etc.
+Analysis cookies: These collect information on the type of browsing you are doing, the sections you use most, products consulted, time zone, language, etc.

-- Advertising cookies: They display advertising depending on your browsing, your source country, language, etc.
+Advertising cookies: These show advertising based on your browsing habits, your country of origin, language, etc.